gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - POSIX file system that has standard file API
 - File system scales automatically, pay per use, so no capacity planning
 - EFS scale:
-  - Supports 1000s of concurrent NFS clients with 10 GB+ /s throughput
+  - Supports thousands of concurrent NFS clients with `10` GB+ /s throughput
   - Can grow to Petabyte-scale network file system automatically (again: no capacity planning, pay per use)
+- To mount an EFS file system you will need to install the `amazon-efs-utils`.
+Follow instruction [here](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs.html)

+![](https://s3.amazonaws.com/gutucristian.com/ElasticFileSystem.png)

-- Performance modes (set at EFS creation time):
+### EFS Performance modes (set at EFS creation time):

 - General purpose (default): low latency.
 In General Purpose performance mode, read and write operations consume a different number of file operations.
 Read data or metadata consumes one file operation.
 Write data or update metadata consumes five file operations.
 A file system can support up to 35,000 file operations per second (use cases: web server, CMS)
 - Max I/O: higher latency.
 Max I/O performance mode doesn't have a file system operations limit.
 Use the Max I/O performance mode if you have a very high requirement of file system operations per second
 - Note: General Purpose performance mode has the lower latency of the two performance modes and is suitable if your workload is sensitive to latency.
 Max I/O performance mode offers a higher number of file system operations per second but has a slightly higher latency per each file system operation

-- Throughput modes (set at EFS creation time):
+### EFS Throughput modes (set at EFS creation time):

 - Bursting: throughput scales with file system size
 - Provisioned: throughput fixed at specified amount (range: `1` - `1024` MiB/s)

-- Storage Tiers (file lifecycle management feature -- move file if unused for `N` days):
+### EFS Storage Tiers (file lifecycle management feature -- move file if unused for `N` days):

 - Standard storage tier: for frequently accessed
 - Infrequent Access storage tier (EFS IA): after not used for `N` days file is moved to infrequent storage class, this results is a lower price, but cost to retrive is higher
-  - To mount an EFS file system you will need to install the `amazon-efs-utils`.
-Follow instruction [here](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs.html)

-![](https://s3.amazonaws.com/gutucristian.com/ElasticFileSystem.png)

 ## EBS vs EFS

 - EFS is for a shared network file system to be mounted across many instances across AZs